pouchdb-community/pouchdb-replication-stream/README.md

 This replication stream is _idempotent_, meaning you can load it into a target database any number of times, and it will be as if you had only done it once.

 At the end of the `load()` process, the target database will function exactly as if it had been replicated from the source database.
 Revision hashes, conflicts, attachments, and document contents are all faithfully transported.

+Some lines may contain `seq`s; these are used as checkpoints.
+The `seq` line says, "When you have loaded all the preceding documents, you are now at update_seq `seq`."

 Installation
 --------